You need a boat to see and visit most of Biscayne National Park, east of Homestead. About 95 percent of its 172,971

 There’s a small rocky beach on the island, and the ranger/guide told folks on the boat they were welcome to take a dip or wade in if they wanted.
 In the time allotted on the island, however, there is not a lot of time for swimming.

 The Boca Chita Island Experience costs $56.
 It’s free for children 4 and under.

 Other Biscayne National Park boat tours and snorkeling trips

-- There are two snorkeling trips daily, both of which depart from Convoy Point.
+- There are two snorkeling trips daily that depart from Convoy Point.
 A daily trip is offered in the morning and in the afternoon and its destination will vary to include patch reefs and possibly a shipwreck.
 It’s $99.
 The captain chooses the shipwreck snorkeling site daily based on sea conditions, but the primary wreck that is snorkeled is the Mandalay.
 Here’s a Florida Rambler story on snorkeling a shipwreck.

 - A boat trip goes to one of the southernmost islands, where you explore remote Jones Lagoon by stand up paddlboard or kayak, looking for baby sharks, sea turtles, jelly fish and other sea life.
-It’s $79 and is offered daily.
+From a paddleboard, you can peer into the clear water at the wondrous sea life.
+It’s $89 and is offered daily.

 Scenic history tours:

 - Floridians have always loved Stiltsville.
 From tales of gambling and debauchery in the 1930s to ‘60s, to appearances on Miami Vice in the ‘80s to mentions in Carl Hiaassen novels, Stiltsville has represented the wild, cool and kooky side of Miami.
 The six remaining houses, built on stilts in Biscayne Bay a mile from land in Miami, are now part of Biscayne National Park and can only be seen well by boat.
 The three-hour tour is led by a well-trained volunteer guide who provides extensive background and history of not only Stiltsville, but also of Biscayne Bay.
 This tour leaves from Deering Estate, costs $56 and is offered Saturdays and Sundays.
 Here’s a Florida Rambler story on the Stiltsville tour.